sagar74132/qp-assessment/README.md

 }
 ```

-* Update the grocery Mangoes and rename it to Apple also update the price also
+* Update the grocery Mangoes and rename it to Apple also update the price also.
+  Goto `Grocery Controller` > `Update Item`

 ### Payload